One of the Most Spectacular Hidden Gems in Spain—The Perfect Weekend Trip From Madrid

 But far less talked about is Spain’s beauty further inland.

-Something I loved about living in Madrid was that it was like living in the center of concentric circles of beauty.
+Something I loved about living in Madrid was that it was like living at the center of concentric circles of beauty.

 What do I mean by that?